rsz_1moving_thrugh_thr_layer

 Highlights: Network Connectivity

 To understand network connectivity, we will break networking down into layers.
 Then, we can fit the different networking and security components that make up a network into each layer.
-This is the starting point for understanding how networks work and carrying out the advanced stages of troubleshooting.
+This is the starting point for understanding how networks work and carrying out the advanced stages of network design, and troubleshooting.

 Networking does not just magically happen; we need to follow protocols and rules so that two endpoints can communicate and share information.
 These rules and protocols don’t just exist on the endpoint, such as your laptop; they also need to exist on the network and security components in the path between the two endpoints.